How to Make a Complaint

 We understand that you may not be happy with the services we provided to you.
-It may be because we fail to provide a service, or when we do, it either took longer than it should or, it falls short of what you expect.
+It may be because we fail to provide a service, or when we do, it either takes longer than it should, or it falls short of what you expect.
 Here at Wimbledon Park Co-operative, we like to know where we went wrong because we believe in doing things better.
 Please let us know the moment you are unhappy with the services we provide.

-Wimbledon Park Co-operative is committed to providing a high quality service to all of its residents.
-We aare also committed to treating everyone who comes into contact with the Co-operative in a fair and reasonable manner.
+Wimbledon Park Co-operative is committed to providing a high-quality service to all of its residents.
+We are also committed to treating everyone who comes into contact with the Co-operative fairly and reasonably.

-If you wish to make a complaint, you should contact the Estate Manager in writing (either letter or email).
-Telephone calls are also welcomed.
+If you wish to make a complaint, you should contact the Estate Manager in writing (either by letter or email).
+Telephone calls are also welcome.
 Please give as much information as possible about your complaint to the Estate Manager so that the complaint can be properly investigated.

 Stage 2 – If you are still unhappy following the Stage 1 response, you can raise the complaint with the Council’s Western Area Housing Team Resident Participation Officer (RPO).
 The RPO will collate the Stage 1 documentation and refer the complaint to the Corporate Complaints Team who will review Stage 1 and the handling of the complaint to ensure it has been thoroughly investigated and that an appropriate response was provided.
 You must submit your request for a review within 20 working days of receiving the Stage 1 response and you will need to explain why the Stage 1 response has not resolved the complaint and what outcome you are seeking in order to resolve the matter at Stage 2.